espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

 ![Create personal email account](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/1.png)

 4. In the *IMAP* section, enter your *Host* name, your *Username* and *Password*.
-Tick *SSL* for a secure connection.
+Tick off *SSL* for a secure connection.
 The IMAP *Port* will be generated automatically.

 ![IMAP configuration](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/2.png)

-5. Specify what folders to monitor in *Monitored Folders* field.
+5. Specify what folders to monitor in the *Monitored Folders* field.
 By default, it is set to INBOX.
-If you use some external email client to send emails, you can add Sent folder to archive those emails.
+If you use some external email client to send emails, you can add the Sent folder to archive those emails.
-6. *Put in Folder* field allows to specify the folder in which the incoming emails will be put.
+6. *Put in Folder* field allows to specify an Espo email folder in which incoming emails will be put.
-7. Click on *Test Connection* to check whether everything was specified correctly.
-If a connection is successful, click *Save* on the top of the page.
+7. Click on *Test Connection* to check whether everything was set correctly.
+If the connection is successful, click *Save*.

 ## SMTP configuration

-SMTP allows to send email messages out.
-Users can setup SMTP settings in Preferences as well as in their Personal Email Accounts.
-An administrator can also allow to use System SMTP (make it shared).
+SMTP is for sending emails.
+Users can setup SMTP settings their Personal Email Accounts.
+An administrator can also allow to use the System SMTP (by marking it shared).

 Users can have multiple SMTP accounts.
-However, email addresses a user can use to send emails from are defined by email addresses of User record.
+However, email addresses a user can use to send emails from are defined by email addresses of the User record (Administartion > Users).

-To setup SMTP account, do the following:
+To set up an SMTP account, do the following:

-1. Navigate either to *Personal Email Accounts page (Emails Tab > top-right menu > Personal Email Accounts)* or to *Preferences > SMTP* settings.
+1. Navigate to the *Personal Email Accounts* page: Emails Tab > top-right menu > Personal Email Accounts.
-2. Tick off *Use SMTP* box.
+2. Tick off the *Use SMTP* box.
-3. Enter your *SMTP Host* name, in SMTP security field select *TLS* for a secure connection.
+3. Enter your *SMTP Host* name, in SMTP security field select *TLS* or *SSL* for a secure connection.
 A proper *SMTP Port* will be set automatically.
-4. Tick *SMTP Auth* box and enter your *Email Client Username* and *Email Client Password* in the fields shown.
+4. Tick off the *SMTP Auth* box and enter your *Username* and *Password*.
-5. Click on *Send Test Email* to check whether everything was specified correctly.
-If the connection is successful, you will receive test email on the specified email address.
+5. Click on the *Send Test Email* button to send a test email to a specified email address.
+6. Save.

 ![SMTP configuration](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/3.png)